 State of the Wellbeing in the Workplace.

-Recent studies show a positive reduction in the average number of sickness days taken by employees.
-However, the stigma of illness continues to raise the issue of presenteeism which can results in a similar dip in productivity as being absent.
+Recent studies show a positive reduction in the average number of sick days taken by employees.
+However, the stigma of illness continues to raise the issue of presenteeism, which can result in a similar dip in productivity as being absent.

 Policy in practice